admiralyeoj/resume/resume.md

 **[*My Gross Portfolio*](http://grossportfolio.com)** My Portfolio Website

-- Built using Wordpress being loaded in with composer and theme started with Sage framework
+- Built with WordPress, loaded through Composer, and a custom theme developed using the Sage framework.
-- Hosted using Heroku and AWS S3 bucket with AWS Cloudfront and Cloudflare
+- Hosted on Heroku with media storage in an AWS S3 bucket, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
-- Project can be viewed on my [Github](https://github.com/admiralyeoj/gross-portfolio)

 **[*AniManager*](https://github.com/admiralyeoj/animanager)** Go application

-- Using the AniList API to store when they are being released in a postgres DB
+- Using the AniList API to track and store release dates, times, and show information in a PostgreSQL database.
-- After they are airing, they are announced to Bluesky that they are now airing
+- Once the episodes air, an announcement is made on Bluesky to let followers know they’re now live.
-- This is done using cron jobs and commands in the go application
+- This process is automated with cron jobs and commands within the Go application.

 **[*Flex Maps WP*](https://github.com/admiralyeoj/wp-flex-maps)** Custom WP Plugin

-- Developed a WordPress plugin utilizing the Google Maps API to manage and maintain locations efficiently.
+- Developed a WordPress plugin utilizing the Google Maps API to manage, and maintain locations efficiently.
 - Implemented customizable solutions including geolocation, Ajax loading, complex search criteria, and support for international locations to meet diverse user needs.
 </div>